Trombed/tandem/README.md

 # [Live Site](https://eric-tandem-quiz.herokuapp.com/)

 ## Installation
+This project is built with Create-React-App to install please have

 1. Clone the repository. ```git clone https://github.com/Trombed/tandem.git```
 2. run ```npm install``` to install dependencies for the app.